Ryzen AI CVML library#

 Ryzen AI CVML library samples can accept a variety of image and video input formats, or even open the default camera on the system if “0” is specified as an input.

-In this example, a publically available video file is used for the application’s input.
+In this example, a publicly available video file is used for the application’s input.
+The following command downloads a video file and saves it locally as ‘dancing.mp4’

 curl -o dancing.mp4 https://videos.pexels.com/video-files/4540332/4540332-hd_1920_1080_25fps.mp4